OptimizedTimestampEncoder

 datetime_format

-: Add this argument to tell the transformer how to read your datetime column if it's in a specific format that isn't easy to identify.
+: Add this argument to tell the transformer how to read your datetime column if it's present as a string

 (default) None